AdobeDocs/experience-manager-64.en/help/forms/using/embed-adaptive-form-external-web-page.md

 You can [Embed adaptive form in AEM Sites](/help/forms/using/embed-adaptive-form-aem-sites.md) page or a web page hosted outside AEM.
 The embedded adaptive form is fully functional and users can fill and submit the form without leaving the page.
 It helps the user remain in the context of other elements on the web page and simultaneously interact with the form.

-Read on for how to embed an adaptive form in an external web page.

 ## Prerequisites {#prerequisites}

 Perform the following steps before embedding an adaptive form to an external website: